bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/nFormat.rst

     :param number number: Number to format.
     :param string format: Formatting to use.
 Read http://numeraljs.com/#format for specifics.
+    :returns: Formatted string.

+    Deprecated, might be removed in 2.3 version of the game.
+Use :doc:`formatPercent<formatPercent>` for formatting percentages, :doc:`formatRam<formatRam>` for formatting ram amounts and :doc:`formatNumber<formatNumber>` for formatting other numbers.

-    onverts a number into a string with the specified formatter.
+    Converts a number into a string with the specified formatter.
     This uses the numeral.js library, so the formatters must be compatible with that.

     Examples: